LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 Item use related keys are as follows.

                 keys           command
-                E              describe personal equipment of the leader I              describe shared inventory of the party S              describe the shared party stash
+                E              describe equipment of the leader
+                I              describe inventory of the leader
+                S              describe the shared party stash
                 G              describe items on the ground
                 A              describe all owned items